alextok/dbsc-discussions/README.md

 # Closed topics

+1. Pre-fetch nonce protocol open issue on git-hub, Kristian will discuss privacy concern with privacy team.
+Google ok to do it for enterprise, but not for consumers.
+Discuss with Erik for resouces for this optimization.
+Can the browser call the OS for nonce-generation, provided the RPs build that optimization?

+    Opened a git-hub issue: https://github.com/WICG/dbsc/issues/61

+    Decision: It is repsonsobility of the local key helper.

 1. Can any IDP call any local Local Key helper?
 Should IDP provider a list of key helper ids, not just one?